indrora/ponzu/docs/spec.md

 ## Checksums

-All checksums in version 1 of Ponzu are SHA3-512 as defined by [FIPS PUB 202](https://csrc.nist.gov/publications/detail/fips/202/final).
+All checksums in version 1 of Ponzu are BLAKE2b-512 as defined by [RFC 7693](https://www.rfc-editor.org/rfc/rfc7693).

 The value of the checksum is either:

-* For full 4K records with a zero length, the SHA3-512 of the CBOR data.
+* For full 4K records with a zero length, the BLAKE2b-512 of the CBOR data
-* For full 4K records with a nonzero length, the SHA3-512 of the data and portion
+* For full 4K records with a nonzero length, the BLAKE2b-512 of the data and portion
-* For half (2K) records with a non-zero length, the SHA3-512 of the data portion.
+* For half (2K) records with a non-zero length, the BLAKE2b-512 of the data portion.

 If a checksum is all zero, it's considered "unknown" or "uncalculated".
-Unknown checksums are not invalid -- they are simply considered unreliable.
+Unknown checksums are not invalid -- they are simply considered unverified.

-The checksum for a complete archive is made by skipping the first 4K (the archive header) and computing the checksum of the remaining data until a new Start of Archive header is found.
-The checksum of any given data segment is defined as the SHA3-512 checksum of 4KiB*blockcount bytes adfter the header ends.

 A compliant implementation SHOULD verify the contents of all data segments, even if their type is not known.
 A compliant implementation MUST verify the contents of all data segments of which their type is known.

 A compliant implementation SHOULD set the STAMPED flag on any records which have had their checksum updated from a zero state.
 A compliant implementation MUST NOT alter the checksum of an already checksummed segment.